MEET YOUR PATHWAYS

 Education: Masters of Occupational Therapy, University of Kansas

 Sarah has practiced as an occupational therapist in the pediatric and adult population, in school and community-based practice, with a concentration in developmental disabilities.
 She has expertise in program design, daily living skills, fine motor, functional visual skills, sensory processing, behavior, assistive technology, feeding, and home adaptations.

-Position: Director of Behavioral Services/Board Certified Behavior Analyst
+Position: Director of Therapeutic Services/Board Certified Behavior Analyst

 Education: Masters of Special Education with an emphasis in Autism Spectrum Disorders, University of Kansas